djeer/djeer.github.io/cv.md

 ## Professional Summary

-I'm a passionate software engineer with background in start-ups and fintech companies.
+I'm a product-oriented software engineer with experience in start-ups and fintech companies.
+I've had the opportunity to contribute in technical leadership roles, focusing on:

-I have experience being a technical leader, with deep expertise in the following areas:

 - scaling up from MVP stage to mature products
 - optimizing IOPS and latency in a trading systems
 - implementing CI/CD practices and E2E tests culture
-- managing a team, planning a work, hiring
+- planning and hiring processes

 ## Professional Experience